golang/website/_content/doc/mod.md

         <p>
           <code>GOPROXY</code> URLs may have the schemes <code>https</code>,
           <code>http</code>, or <code>file</code>.
 If a URL has no scheme,
           <code>https</code> is assumed.
-A module cache may be used direclty as
+A module cache may be used directly as
           a file proxy:
         </p>
         <pre>GOPROXY=file://$(go env GOMODCACHE)/cache/download</pre>